Bank lobby warns EU finance ministers of cost of new capital rules

 "Although exact figures at present are not available in the absence of final rules, there is nevertheless a sense across the sector that the fresh capital required would amount into the hundreds of billion euros".

-Financial Services Commissioner Jonathan Hill said in reference to decisions made or to be made by the Basel Committee on Banking Supervision that "some approaches taken in international fora are shaped for the interests in different jurisdictions".

-"We have to think about the specificities of the European economy and the European banking sector," he said at a European Parliament hearing on Tuesday.

-Banks are concerned about rules the Basel Committee, which establishes global standards for banks, sets for their models for assessing risks, which are likely to be standardized rather than based on internal models as before.
+Banks are concerned about rules the Basel Committee sets for their models for assessing risks, which are likely to be standardized rather than based on internal models as before.

 Further increases in capital requirements could only harm banks' capacity to finance the economy, the letter said, urging EU finance ministers to "consider the ramifications" of the new rules for Europe at a meeting in July.